chrislockard21/SmartWeather/README.md

 ```

 #### views.py
 This is the heart of framework projects and links the model data with the front end templates.
-They are relatively simple when you get used to them, but most views have requirmenets that can be tricky.
+They are relatively simple when you get used to them, but most views have requirements that can be tricky.
 See the current views file for an example of the registration view.
-Most views however, will follow the structure below:
+Most views however, will follow the structure below.
+Note that each view defaults to a GET request.
+Use if statements to determine if request.method == 'POST' if the user is submitting data.

 ```python
 def example(request):